 Surgery Scheduling

 All surgeries are scheduled for 8:00 am.
 Early arrivals for surgeries can begin at 7:30.
 The arrival deadline is 8:30; this is an absolute firm time.
 Any arrivals after 8:30 must be rescheduled for another day.
 There is much in preparations in advance of surgery, hence the reason for these hard rules.
-These are all drop-offs, and require paperwork which includes blood-testing selections.
+These are all drop-offs, and require paperwork which includes blood-testing and CPR elections.

 Blood Testing

 Blood testing is important; no different for animals than humans.
-A doctor can not tell the condition of your pet internally without it.
+A doctor gets a much better picture of your pets internal condition with blood testing, especially as the pet ages.
 There are different levels of blood testing; with each increasing level, the knowledge that the doctor gains gives insight into the risk of surgery to your pet.
-Also, with each increase in the level of blood test, the price goes up.

 Your surgery preparation obligations